-In California landlords are prohibited from showing or renting out a unit that they know is infested with bed bugs.
-Landlords are also required to provide new tenants with written notice about bed bugs that includes general information about the appearance, life cycle, and common signs and symptoms of a bed bug infestation.
+In California, landlords are prohibited from showing or renting out a unit that they know is infested with bed bugs.
+Landlords must also provide new tenants with written notice about bed bugs, including general information about the appearance, life cycle, and common signs and symptoms of a bed bug infestation.

 Landlords must provide tenants with the procedure that tenants should follow to report suspected bed bug infestations.
 California law also provides that a landlord cannot retaliate against a tenant after the tenant notifies the landlord of a bed bug infestation.

 This means that the landlord cannot evict, raise rent, harass, threaten, or intimidate the tenant for reporting the infestation.
 The affected unit and all surrounding units should be inspected and treated as deemed necessary.
 A follow-up inspection of all affected units must be performed a few weeks later to confirm that the treatment resolved the infestation.